 A typical day in art room 100 starts with reviewing our learning from the week before, and discussing how we will apply or jump off of it in our new lesson.
 We recognize that students bring varied talents into the classroom and learn in different ways.
 Art room 100's learning model builds tasks into each lesson which allow students to interact with content in ways that fit their strengths and learning styles.
 An example of learning a lesson may include using kinetic movement to learn vocabulary words, looking at a projected work of art on the smart-board and using an interactive pen to find and trace shapes, watching short educational videos about an artist, completing 'mini art critique' worksheets, dramatic re-enactments of a painting, or working as a group to build an object or scene.

-Some art projects and medias may seem daunting to students at first, however we like to break them down into attainable objectives for each class period to insure that students never feel overwhelmed.
-This also lets students have a chance to create their own artwork and experiment freely with materials during "free choice" time.
-The free choice area is filled with activities to help little ones practice their independent play and fine motor skills.
-A few of the many options include choosing to build with Legos, constructing patterns with perler beads, studying a 'how to' drawing book, working with cardboard and construction paper, or curling up with a book or a glitter sensory bottle and taking a little break.
-There is a place for everyone here.
+Some art media may seem daunting to students at first, however we like to break them down into attainable objectives for each class period to insure that students never feel overwhelmed.
+Once students have completed their work for the day, they have choice based learning time.
+Choice based time allows students to experiment freely with materials and create their own artwork.
+During choice based learning time, student artists may practice fine motor skills or engage in imaginative play.
+A few of the many options include choosing to build with Legos, constructing patterns with perler beads, studying a 'how to' drawing book, manipulating cardboard and construction paper, or curling up with a book and taking a little break.